 I stayed there for my Costa Mesa staycation and can’t wait to return.
 Check out the best things to do in Costa Mesa.

 The Avenue of the Arts is a Category 4 hotel so free nights cost 25,000 points per night.
-The 75,000 point signup bonus on the Marriott Bonvoy Boundless card after spending $5,000 in the first 3 months gets you three free nights!
+You can earn points and free nights with cards like the Marriott Bonvoy Brilliant® American Express® Card, and Marriott Bonvoy Bevy™ American Express® Card.

 Disclosure: As is common in the travel industry, my trip was provided for review purposes.
 All opinions are 100% mine.